vegaelle/yolo/README.md

-# YALA
+# YOLO

-Yet Another Learning Assistant, a learning management system written in Django.
+YOu Learn Online, a learning management system written in Django.

 ## Requirements